 There was a brand name drug benefit and approved preventive expenses (just like the other policies) had no copay, deductible or waiting period to meet.
 The Anthem network is very big and the Smart Sense did offer some coverage for mental health and chiropractic expenses.
 If you traveled out of state, you were be able to find participating providers in most other areas.

-Aetna also offered a low cost Virginia medical plan.
+Aetna also offered a low-cost Virginia medical plan.
 The "PPO Value 5000" option allowed three office visits per year (per person) with a $40 copay.
 Once again, preventive services were covered at 100% with no cost to the policyholders.
 The generic copay was $20 which means that you probably did not use that coverage very often.
 The rate was guaranteed for one year and Aetna is still one of the highest-rated insurance carriers in the US.

 For example, if you become pregnant, prenatal and delivery expenses are not covered.
 And you will not be able to apply for a temporary plan until you have delivered the baby and have been released from doctor's care and the hospital.
 Many mental-illness and substance abuse benefits are excluded and lifetime maximum caps are $250,000-$2 million instead of unlimited.
 Treatment for therapy and extended hospital confinement may also be subject to contract maximums.
 Prescription drug coverage for generic and preferred brand medications will be fairly comprehensive.
 But specialty drugs may be excluded or subject to unusually large out-of-pocket expenses.

 However, temporary policies are quickly approved if there are no serious health issues.
 It takes less than 20 minutes to apply, and the effective date can be any day of the month instead of only the 1st of the month for Marketplace plans.
 But there are limitations in coverage, duration of benefits, and how pre-existing conditions are treated.
 Also, the renewal of the policy may not be available.
+If this occurs, during the next Open Enrollment period, you can apply for guaranteed coverage.

 Illustrated below are monthly rates for a 32-year-old non-smoking male living in Richmond.
 Of course, prices will vary, depending upon where you reside, and your current age.